Are you looking to launch a new product or service?

 How: Salesloft updated its story, messaging, logo, and colour palette while dropping the upper-case “L” in “loft”.

-The company designed this as part of its go-to market planning to reflect how it had “grown and evolved as an organisation [serving] some of the world’s biggest and best brands”.
+The company redesigned its brand to reflect how it had “grown and evolved as an organisation [serving] some of the world’s biggest and best brands.”

 This included “cleaner visuals, better use of space, all with the same content-rich experience [users] love.”